-- Leverage the Essential Tasks Pyramid (Figure 7, page 40) to identify common tasks across the enterprise by degree of responsibility for data and system - Build upon the mapping of roles to Critical Controls to identify the specific roles which must be deployed (or redeployed) within the organization - Develop and implement a plan for building a security-oriented culture through leadership engagement government agencies, a determination must be made whether to hire these roles into the organization or address this need as a service delivered by an external provider.
+For any workforce plan, consideration must be given to how various roles are sourced, determining who will provide the capabilities for each role and how these roles will be brought into the enterprise.
+For many large enterprises and federal government agencies, a determination must be made whether to hire these roles into the organization or address this need as a service delivered by an external provider.
 Meanwhile, most small and medium-sized businesses have no choice but to outsource many of these functions, due to a lack of internal expertise and resource constraints.
-How these roles are sourced can have a significant impact on the success of the
+How these roles are sourced can have a significant impact on the success of the cybersecurity strategy, so there must be a deliberate effort to understand these dynamics.